trickster026/quotevote-monorepo/README.md

 - **Moderation Controls**
   - **Flag Button:** All users can see a "Flag" or "Report" button on each post.
 Clicking this button opens a dialog where the user can select a reason (e.g., spam, harassment, inappropriate content) and optionally provide additional details.
 Once submitted, the post is flagged for moderator review.
 The button may change state to indicate the post has been flagged by the user.
-  - **Approve Button:** If a post is pending approval, users with moderation privileges will see an "Approve" button (e.g., a green outlined button with a thumbs-up icon, as implemented in `ApproveButton.js`).
+  - **Support Button:** If a post is pending approval, users with moderation privileges will see a "Support" button (e.g., a green outlined button with a thumbs-up icon, as implemented in `ApproveButton.js`).
 Clicking this button marks the post as approved, making it visible to the wider community.
 The button is disabled or hidden once the post is approved.
-  - **Reject Button:** If a post is pending approval, users with moderation privileges will see a "Reject" button (e.g., a red outlined button with a thumbs-down or similar icon, as implemented in `RejectButton.js`).
+  - **Disagree Button:** If a post is pending approval, users with moderation privileges will see a "Disagree" button (e.g., a red outlined button with a thumbs-down or similar icon, as implemented in `RejectButton.js`).
 Clicking this button marks the post as rejected, optionally prompting the moderator to provide a reason.
 The post is then hidden or removed from public view.
 The button is disabled or hidden once the post is rejected or approved.

 - **Comment Section**
   - **Comment Entry Field:** Users can write and submit comments, with support for basic formatting and @mentions.